nikiphon/library/README.md

 For this system, we have 4 main classes here:
 ```
 * Users - is used to check out, check in and lend books to other users.
-* Book - has some attributes like ISBN which is used for searching and ‘available’ which is used to check
+* Book - has attributes like ISBN which is used for searching and ‘available’ which is used to check
         whether the book is available to check out.
 Most of the fields are immutable since we only need
         available field to track the status.
 * Library - contains books and check out and check in methods which are used to change the available.